 CABA room

 After fire-fighters use compressed air breathing apparatus (CABA) the sets must be cleaned an re-commissioned.
-This room is built to assist with this.
+This room is built to assist with this, containing bench space, 3 sinks and other facilities for cleaning, testing and repairing our CABA sets.

 Comms room